finkusuma-dev/frontendmentor-social-links-profile/README.md

 ## CSS Implementation

-- Defined properties that are using px/rem unit to determine which properties that need to be scaled along with the default font size.
+- Defined properties that are using px/rem unit to determine which need to be scaled along with the default font size.
+  - `font-size`: rem.
   - `max-width`: rem.
   - `padding`: px.
   - `gap`: rem.
   - width & height of `img`: px.
+  - `border-radius`: px.
 - Remove `px` from spacing variables, so I can use it with px/rem unit.
 - Setup text preset variables to use in the CSS `font` property.